 - Sometimes you might decide to put your view controller’s interface in a separate nib file instead of a storyboard.
 This might happen, for example, to work in a larger team where different members need to be change view controller interfaces without affecting the work of others.
 You also might have a project that was created when storyboards did not exist yet, so every view controller had its own nib file.Keep in mind that if your main storyboard starts getting too big, you can split it into more storyboards.
 You do not need to move every view controller in a separate nib file.

 - If you create a view controller from a nib file, this initializer is called instead of init(coder:).

 - This is the method that creates the view for the view controller.
 You override this method only in case you want to build the whole interface for the view controller from code.
 Don’t use this unless there is a valid reason.

-- If you are working with storyboards or nib files you do not have to anything with this method and you can ignore it.
+- If you are working with storyboards or nib files you do not have to do anything with this method and you can ignore it.
 Its implementation in UIVIewController loads the interface from the interface file and connects all the outlets and actions for you.

-- You override this method for tasks that need you need to repeat every time a view controller comes on screen.
+- You override this method for tasks that you need to repeat every time a view controller comes on screen.
 This method can be called multiple times for the same instance of a view controller.

 - Notifies the view controller that its view is about to be added to a view hierarchy

 - Application :